In the ten years after the opening of the Trans-Siberian Railway in 1906, an additional 1.6 million Ukrainians emigrated to the east.

 Since 2012, the Ministry of Culture of Ukraine has formed the National Inventory of Elements of the Intangible Cultural Heritage of Ukraine.

-Vasyl Lomachenko won a gold medal at the 2012 Olympics.
+Vasyl Lomachenko, hailing from Ukraine, secured a gold medal at the 2012 Olympic games.

 In 2013 the Ukraine national basketball team finished sixth in EuroBasket 2013 and qualified to FIBA World Cup for the first time in its history.

-In the winter of 2013, the Euromaidan protests began in response to Yanukovych's refusal to sign the European Union–Ukraine Association Agreement.
+In the winter of 2013, more people gathered on the Euromaidan to oppose Yanukovych's refusal to sign the European Union–Ukraine Association Agreement.

-By the end of the protests on 21 February 2014, Yanukovych fled Ukraine and was removed by parliament in what is termed the Revolution of Dignity.
+By the end of the protests on 21 February 2014, Yanukovych fled from Ukraine and was removed by the parliament in what is termed the Revolution of Dignity.

-In late February and early March 2014, Russia annexed Crimea, utilizing its Navy in Sevastopol.
+In late February and early March 2014, Russia annexed Crimea using its Navy and so-called little green men.

-In June 2014, Ukraine signed the EU association agreement shortly after Yanukovych fled the country.
+In June 2014, Ukraine signed the EU association agreement.

-On 24 August 2014, Russian forces initiated an open invasion in the Donbas region of Ukraine.
+On 24 August 2014, Russian forces started an open invasion in Donbas.

-In 2014, as part of modernization after the beginning of the Russo-Ukrainian War, junior officers were allowed to take more initiative and a territorial defense force of volunteers was established.
+As part of modernisation after the beginning of the Russo-Ukrainian War in 2014, junior officers were allowed to take more initiative and a territorial defence force of volunteers was established.

-In 2014, following the Revolution of Dignity, the Ukrainian Parliament voted to repeal the law on regional languages, making Ukrainian the sole state language at all levels.
+In 2014, following the Revolution of Dignity, the Ukrainian Parliament voted to repeal the law on regional languages, making Ukrainian the sole state language at all levels; however, the repeal was not signed by acting President Turchynov or by President Poroshenko.

-In 2014, mass demonstrations known as the Euromaidan led to a revolution, followed by Russia's annexation of Crimea and pro-Russian unrest culminating in a war in Donbas.
+In 2014, mass demonstrations known as the Euromaidan led to a revolution, followed by Russia's annexation of Crimea and war in Donbas.

-In 2014, the Russian Federation annexed Sevastopol and the Autonomous Republic of Crimea from Ukraine, leading to a change in Ukraine's administrative divisions.
+In 2014, the Russian Federation annexed Sevastopol and the Autonomous Republic of Crimea, which are internationally recognized as part of Ukraine.

-In 2014, the Ukrainian frigate Hetman Sagaidachniy joined the European Union's counter piracy Operation Atalanta, participating in the EU Naval Force off the coast of Somalia for two months.
+In 2014, the Ukrainian frigate Hetman Sagaidachniy joined the European Union's counter piracy Operation Atalanta and was part of the EU Naval Force off the coast of Somalia for two months.

-In 2014, the start of the Russo-Ukrainian War led to further economic downturns in Ukraine.
+In 2014, the start of the Russo-Ukrainian War led to a series of sharp recessions in Ukraine.

-Sergey Bubka held the record in the Pole vault until 2014.
+Sergey Bubka held the record in the Pole vault from 1993 to 2014.

 Tourism was the mainstay of Crimea's economy before a major fall in visitor numbers following the Russian annexation in 2014.

-In February 2015, Ukrainian troops withdrew from Debaltseve, establishing a new frontline in the conflict.
+In February 2015, Ukrainian troops withdrew from Debaltseve, establishing the frontline in the conflict.

-In January 2016, the Deep and Comprehensive Free Trade Area (DCFTA) came into force, integrating Ukraine into the European Single Market and the European Economic Area.
+In January 2016, the Deep and Comprehensive Free Trade Area (DCFTA) entered into force, integrating Ukraine into the European Single Market and the European Economic Area.

 In 2017, Ukraine's education law barred primary education in public schools in grade five and up in any language but Ukrainian.